nfrechette/acl-ue4-plugin/Docs/README.md

 Compression codecs are data driven much like other assets in the engine.
 Animation sequences reference a `Bone Compression Settings` asset that can be created in the content browser by right-clicking and selecting it under the `Animation` category.
 A compression settings asset is responsible for referencing a list of codecs to try when compression is requested.
 Each codec is tried in parallel and the best one is selected by the same heuristic that the old `Automatic Compression` relied on (in UE 4.24 and earlier).
 The list of codecs that `Automatic Compression` used to reference can now be found in the default compression settings asset located under `Engine Content/Animation` (note that you will need enable the `Show Engine Content` option in the `View Options` to see it).
 It contains the same codecs that UE 4.24 and earlier used.

-The ACL plugin also provides its own compression settings asset located in its plugin content folder (note that you will need to enable the `Show Plugin Content` option in the `View Options` to see it).
+The ACL plugin also provides its own compression settings assets located in its plugin content folder (note that you will need to enable the `Show Plugin Content` option in the `View Options` to see it).
 It contains only the ACL codec and can be used out of the box in all your animation sequences.

 ### How to change the default compression codec

 In order to change the default compression settings asset used, you will need to edit the `BaseEngine.ini` or the equivalent file in your project under the `[Animation.DefaultObjectSettings]` section.
 The relevant entry is this one: `BoneCompressionSettings="/Engine/Animation/DefaultAnimBoneCompressionSettings"`.
 It points to an asset under *Engine Content*.
 You can change it to point to any other suitable asset of your choice.
 You can also modify that asset to add ACL.

+*The process is identical for the default curve compression codec.*

-## Compression settings
+## Bone compression settings

 All units are in centimeters (the UE4 default), and as such if you use different units you will need to change the default thresholds and values to take this into account.